conjure-cp/conjure/docs/installation.rst

     cd conjure
     BIN_DIR=/somewhere/in/your/path make install

-Conjure is implemented in Haskell, it can be compiled using either `cabal-install <http://wiki.haskell.org/Cabal-Install>`_ or `stack <https://docs.haskellstack.org/en/stable/README/>`_.
+Conjure is implemented in Haskell and can be compiled using either `cabal-install <http://wiki.haskell.org/Cabal-Install>`_ or `stack <https://docs.haskellstack.org/>`_.

 It comes with a Makefile which will use Stack by default.
 The default target in the Makefile will install Stack using the standard procedures (which involves downloading and running a script).